 Now, some of you may have already rolled your eyes as soon as you read the word “spirituality.”
 It is entirely understandable.
 Spiritual principles have always faced skepticism, let alone a spiritual approach to business.
 However, I have been around this concept of spirituality my entire life in the household I grew up in.
-My mom was a very spiritual person, and so I am a lot more open-minded to it than a lot of other people would be.
+My mom was a very spiritual person, so I am a lot more open-minded to it than many other people would be.

 I want to tell you that it is not what most people think it is.
 It is not the strange, hocus-pocus people say it is.
 To help us understand what a spiritual approach to business is, we have John Brocas.
 He is a Spiritual Business Coach and Evidential Spiritual Medium.
 He is an author of many books on spirituality and the afterlife.
 He is also an Editor-In-Chief of a growing spiritual magazine focusing on all aspects of spirituality.

-In this episode, John will share his unique approach to business as well as help clear up misconceptions.
+In this episode, John will share his unique approach to business and help clear up misconceptions.
 The foundation of his plan is love, forgiveness, and compassion.
-John believes that there is a spiritual source of grief when someone is struggling to move forward with their goals.
+John believes that there is a spiritual source of grief when someone struggles to move forward with their goals.
 He is passionate about helping people get over that grief because he wants to see people succeed.
 He has been there, and he wants to give back.
 In my opinion, John’s approach is more altruistic than woo-woo.

 If you are curious about how you can apply the divine laws to your business and marketing, this episode is for you.